AgalmicVentures/Werk/README.md

 A `CommandAction` helper class allows a `Command` to be run whenever an `Action` is needed, opening up many opportunities for connecting components.

-### Profiling
-In order to maintain performant code and identify outliers which require remediation, a light-weight profiling implementation is provided. `Profile`s keep track of the start and end times of a given sample, and then insert the delta into an `OrderStatistics` instance.
-Once that instance has a certain number of samples (default=100), the `OrderStatistics` is sampled at various fractiles into a set `SummaryStatistics` instances, then cleared.
-This allows for an O(1) implementation while still collection some fractile information.

-`Profile`s are named and held by a `ProfileManager` class which allows exporting the summary statistics to JSON for upstream analysis.

-# Utilities

-### Math
-A wide variety of math components are included:
-* `ContinuousEma`: Calculate an EMA with a continuous value.
-* `DiscreteDistribution`: Calculates statistics about a weighted set of ordered values, including probability information.
-* `DiscreteEma`: Calculate an EMA with discrete steps.
-* `OrderStatistics`: Calculate fractiles and other order statistics on a set of samples.
-* `SimpleLinearRegression`: Calculate a simple linear regression from two sets of samples.
-* `SummaryStatistics` and `RangedSummaryStatistics`: Calculate basic summary statistics (count, average, std-dev, and optionally min/max).